tdeekens/tdeekens.name/README.md

 ## Installation

+Please have [composer](http://composer.org) available globally in your path.

 1. Launch shell and fire `bash -c "$(curl -fsSL http://git.io/AEPfRg)"`
 5. There is no other step, the blog is good to go!